open-portfolio/open-portfolio.github.io/worth/snapshotBuilder.md

 #  Snapshot Builder

-The Snapshot Builder is the gateway for data incoming to _FlowWorth_.
+The Snapshot Builder is the gateway for data incoming to _Flow Worth_.

 The Builder is a tool for creating periodic point-in-time snapshots of valuations of your holdings.
 For example, you might want to track your net worth on a monthly basis, so you'll create a new snapshot every month.